 The first triple-double in NBA history was logged by Dolph Schayes (18 points, 22 rebounds y 13 assists) on February 8, 1951, according to the Harvey J. Pollack NBA Statistical Yearbook.

 The triple-double leader among active players is Russell Westbrook, who has recorded 79 in his career, 24 more than the second active player in the list, LeBron James.
-LeBron is the one with the most in postseason, totalling 16 (second in historical list), 9 of them in the Finals (1st).
+LeBron is the one with the most in postseason, totalling 19 (second in historical list), 9 of them in the Finals (1st).

 Only 4 players have made a quadruple-double in their careers: Nate Thurmond (1974), Alvin Robertson (1986), Hakeem Olajuwon (1990) y David Robinson (1994).
 Robertson made it with points, rebounds, assists and steals and the three others, with points, rebounds, assists and blocks.